onlook-dev/onlook/demos/remix/README.md

-# Onlook supports Remix projects!
+# Onlook supports Vite/Remix projects!

 This project a template/demo that showcases how you can edit your Remix project with Onlook.